inksword/loopback-connector-contentful/README.md

 }
 ```

+Content type names and field names are automatically generated with lodash method _.startCase.
+You don't need to explicitly provide `"contentful"."name": "Product Description"` for property `productDescription`.

+Relation model `Asset` is reserved for Contentful Asset content type, no need to define a corresponding Asset model in LoopBack.

 #### Model Renaming

-**!!!Caution:** the following behavior is no longer needed if you use `"uniqueBy": "id"`, which is also the default behavior.
+**!!!Caution: the following behavior is no longer needed if you use `"uniqueBy": "id"`, which is also the default behavior.**

 Contentful supports duplicated model names within the same space.
 However this module does not support such behaviour, model names must be unique within a space.